wankoelias/baltic-narratives/UEPM.md

 The EU Buildings Climate Tracker provides a useful overall indicator at European level but does not reveal how energy performance varies between cities, neighbourhoods or groups of buildings [[3]](https://build-up.ec.europa.eu/en/resources-and-tools/publications/eu-buildings-climate-tracker-3rd-edition).
 Municipalities are the actors that need to plan renovation strategies and heating transition pathways, yet they often lack reliable and detailed information that would help them to direct these efforts to the right places.

+## Simple Image Example <!--{as="img" data-fallback-src="https://raw.githubusercontent.com/cweber1995/baltic-narratives/cweber1995/urban-energy-performance-monitor-uepm/assets/cweber1995/EU-building-climate-tracker-1749975759643-1756887749842.jpg" src="https://raw.githubusercontent.com/baltic-gtif/baltic-narratives/66caad6d7bfd227e7a852a56d1f3d787609913f9/assets/EU-building-climate-tracker-1749975759643-1756887749842.jpg" style="width: 100%; height: 500px;"}-->

+*Figure 1 – The EU BCT represents a global index for the whole of the EU.
+However, conclusions about local settings, trends and forecasts cannot be derived from it.
+Geographical disaggregation of such an index and of related evidence data would therefore be desirable for supporting more granular policies and a monitoring of their implementation.*

-Energy Performance Certificates are an important source of information, but their coverage is inconsistent, their quality uneven, and their data frequently outdated [[4]](https://publications.jrc.ec.europa.eu/repository/handle/JRC135473).
+Furthermore, Energy Performance Certificates are an important source of information, but their coverage is inconsistent, their quality uneven, and their data frequently outdated [[4]](https://publications.jrc.ec.europa.eu/repository/handle/JRC135473).
 According to the revised Energy Performance of Buildings Directive (EPBD), Member States must achieve binding renovation trajectories for residential buildings and meet minimum efficiency standards for non-residential buildings by 2030 and 2033 [[6]](https://eur-lex.europa.eu/eli/dir/2024/1275/oj/eng)[[7]](https://www.consilium.europa.eu/en/infographics/fit-for-55-making-buildings-in-the-eu-greener/).
 Without new approaches to screening and monitoring, municipalities risk falling behind in identifying where the least efficient parts of their building stock are located and how to address them most effectively.

-[Placeholder for Illustration]

 ## Solution Capability – Urban Energy Performance Monitor (UEPM)
 The Urban Energy Performance Monitor (UEPM) has been developed to provide the missing layer of information.
 It delivers independent and spatially detailed insights into the relative energy performance of urban districts, neighbourhoods and groups of buildings.
 By combining Earth Observation data from satellites with contextual information such as climate and cadastral data, the service highlights where renovation needs are highest and makes it possible to monitor progress over time.